Cray-HPE/docs-csm/install/prepare_site_init.md

     172.30.84.40
     ```

-    If there is **no requirement to resolve external hostnames or no upstream DNS server**,
+    If there is **no requirement to resolve external hostnames (including other services on the site network) or no upstream DNS server**,
-    then remove the DNS forwarding configuration from the `cray-dns-unbound` service.
+    then the `cray-dns-unbound` service should be configured to forward to the `cray-dns-powerdns` service.

-    1. (`pit#`) Remove the `forwardZones` configuration for the `cray-dns-unbound` service.
+    1. (`pit#`) Update the `forwardZones` configuration for the `cray-dns-unbound` service to point to the `cray-dns-powerdns` service.

         ```bash
-        yq delete -i "${SITE_INIT}/customizations.yaml" spec.kubernetes.services.cray-dns-unbound.forwardZones
+        yq write -s - -i ${SITE_INIT}/customizations.yaml <<EOF
+        - command: update
+          path: spec.kubernetes.services.cray-dns-unbound.forwardZones
+          value:
+          - name: "."
+            forwardIps:
+            - "10.92.100.85"
+        EOF
         ```

     1. (`pit#`) Review the `cray-dns-unbound` values.